zydou/arti/doc/dev/notes/key-management-keygen.md

 `rend-spec-v3` with the `KS_` prefix removed)

-Note: `hss_desc_enc` (used by hidden services to encrypt the inner part of their descriptors when client auth is enabled) is not listed here, because it is the public part of the `(KP_hss_desc_enc, KS_hss_desc_enc)` keypair, and Arti key stores do not store public keys.
+Note: `hss_desc_enc` (used by hidden services to encrypt the inner part of their descriptors when restricted discovery is enabled) is not listed here, because it is the public part of the `(KP_hss_desc_enc, KS_hss_desc_enc)` keypair, and Arti key stores do not store public keys.

-That being said, when generating client auth keys, the key management CLI will need to provide a convenient way to extract the corresponding `hss_desc_enc` key, both in C Tor's `authorized_clients` format, and in the SSH key format used by Arti.
+That being said, when generating restricted discovery keys, the key management CLI will need to provide a convenient way to extract the corresponding `hss_desc_enc` key, both in C Tor's `authorized_clients` format, and in the SSH key format used by Arti.
 For example, the command for generating a new descriptor encryption key